-The Virginia section of the Appalachian Trail is by far the longest, at 554 miles to hike the entire state.
 The landscape of Virginia could be described as rolling hills rather than the steep mountains in other states.

 There are quite a few points of interest in Virginia from the ponies in Grayson Highlands, the black bears in Shenandoah National Park, and the craggy rocks at Tinker Cliffs and Dragon’s Tooth.